LENGHIA-CN8/Assignment/README.md

-This repository is belong to Nghia Under the collaboration of:
+This repository is belong to Nghia.
+Under the collaboration of: